versioneye/naturalsorter/README.markdown

 `bundle install`

+## How To Use - Examples

-Than you can use it like this:
+After the installation you can use it like this:

-`Naturalsorter::Sorter.sort(["c400", "b5", "a1"], true)`
+`Naturalsorter::Sorter.sort(["a400", "a5", "a1"], true)`

-The method head looks like this:

-`Naturalsorter::Sorter.sort(array, caseinsesitive)`

-That's it.
+it will return the array ["a1", "a5", "a400"].

+If you have more advanced objects you want to sort, you should use the second method.
+Assume you have a Class User with 3 attributes: "firstname", "lastname", "age" and you want to sort an array of class Users by "firstname".

+`Naturalsorter::Sorter.sort_by_method(users, "firstname", true)`

+that's it!